Yasar-404/Yasar-404/README.md

 &nbsp;

-I don't hand designs to developers—I build them.
-Product strategy, UX, and frontend engineering combined to create interfaces that look intentional and perform in production.
+I design products with intention and build them with code.
+By combining product thinking, UX design, and frontend engineering, I create digital experiences that are intuitive, scalable, accessible, and built for real users.
+I enjoy turning complex ideas into polished interfaces that not only look great but also perform reliably in production.

 &nbsp;